 Santa Cova, or Holy Grotto as it is otherwise known, is an important religious cave.
 Legend has it some shepherds saw the Virgin Mary here.

-From the Sant Joan Funicular Montserrat station you can enjoy views over the whole of Montserrat mountain.
-It is also the start of a few of the Montserrat hiking trails including the hike to the the summit of Sant Jeroni.
-You can also just get here by hiking directly from the Montserrat Monastery.
+This location on Montserrat mountain is the start of a few of the Montserrat hiking trails including the hike to the summit of Sant Jeroni.

 Montserrat Hiking Map